 Legalization is correlated with lower rates of drug abuse.

 Somewhat counterintuitively, one of the more effective ways to discourage drug use is to legalize it.
 When Portugal decriminalized all drugs, the country’s drug abuse rates were cut in half and there was no increase in use of weed or any other substance.
 Other drug-tolerant nations, like the Netherlands, show significantly lower rates of lifetime and occasional marijuana use.
 One year after Colorado legalized recreational pot use for adults, a survey of 17,000 high school students showed a decline in teen marijuana use.
+The rate is still below the national average even in 2019.
 It seems marijuana legalization may have stripped the drug of its rebellious appeal and returned Colorado teens to other means of weekend thrills.

 Prohibition is extremely expensive.